How To Deal With Overstimulation

 Autism spectrum disorder

-Autism spectrum disorder (ASD) is a developmental disorder characterized by challenges in social interaction, communication, and repetitive behaviors.
-Individuals with ASD perceive sensory information differently than others, and for this reason, sensory overload is a common experience.
-For people with ASD, their atypical sensory processing can lead to various behavioral, emotional, and physical responses that can significantly impact their life.
+Autism spectrum disorder (ASD) is a developmental disorder marked by challenges in social interaction, communication, and repetitive behaviors.
+People with ASD perceive sensory information differently than others, and for this reason, sensory overload is a common experience.
+For people with ASD, their atypical sensory processing can lead to various behavioral, emotional, and physical responses that can significantly impact their lives.

 Attention-deficit/hyperactivity disorder (ADHD)